richarm4/SekirandoResearch/release/README.txt

 * `pool_type` has been removed.
 Since there are no longer any non-randomized items in randomized categories, there's not a meaningful distinction between "shuffle" and "various" mode.

-In addition, the following options have changed:

-* `enable_*_locations` options have all been deprecated.
+* `enable_*_locations` options have all been removed.
 Instead, there are a number of named location groups that you can add to the `exclude_locations` option to prevent them from containing important items.
 These location groups are:

   * Prominent: A small number of locations that are in very obvious locations.
 Mostly boss drops.
 Ideal for setting as priority locations.
   * Progression: Locations that contain items in vanilla which unlock other locations.